clairemerot/physalia_adaptation_course/04_day4/01_haploblocks/readme.md

 head 03_ld/maf0.05_chr4.ld
 ```

-Let's do LD within a group of homokaryotes.
+Let's calculate LD within a group of homokaryotes.
 We choose the group that has many individuals.
 For me that was AA.

-We want to consider the same SNPs so we used the recode vcf >5% and keep the AA individuals using the command keep.
+We want to consider the same SNPs so we used the recoded VCF with MAF >5% and kept the AA individuals using the command keep in vcftools.

 ```
-#extract a reduced vcf with the same snps but only BB individuals
+#extract a reduced vcf with the same snps but only AA individuals
 vcftools --vcf 03_ld/maf0.05_chr4.recode.vcf --keep 02_data/AA.list --recode --out 03_ld/AA_maf0.05_chr4

 #format for plink